View PDF here.

 - Other duties as assigned.

 - Bachelor’s degree required.

 - At least one (1) year of experience in a role involving teaching, training, and/or curriculum and instructional resource design in a school, non-profit, or other human service organization.

-- Previous debate experience a plus, as either a coach, administrator or as a student competitor, especially in urban debate.
+- Previous debate experience is a plus, as either a coach, administrator or as a student competitor, especially in an urban debate setting.

 - Demonstrated ability to teach and train a variety of learners, including students of all ages and adult learners like teachers and volunteers with little debate experience.

-- Demonstrated ability to deliver high-quality and engaging trainings.
+- Demonstrated ability to deliver high-quality and engaging training.

 - Previous experience in Chicago Public Schools preferred.

-- Experience designing and delivering large-scale, time-sensitive events involving hundreds of students, volunteers, or other groups highly desirable.
+- Experience designing and delivering large-scale, time-sensitive events involving hundreds of students, volunteers, or other groups is highly

-- Experience using technology and tabulation software like Speechwire preferred.
+- Experience using technology and tabulation software like Tabroom

 - Advanced computer skills in Google Suite (Gmail, Google calendar, Google forms and Google Drive) and Microsoft Suite (Word, Excel, Powerpoint and their Google Docs equivalents).